Eppo-exp/eppo-docs/docs/experiments/interpreting-experiments/traffic.md

 This is also known as the sample ratio mismatch test (SRM).
 We run the test at the more conservative $\alpha=0.001$ level because this test is not sequentially valid;
 the more conservative significance level helps us avoid false positives.

+## Traffic alerts

+When we detect a mismatch between expected traffic allocation and observed allocations in the data, a traffic alert goes of.
+While it is not always easy to track down what caused the alert, it is important to track it down and understand its source.
+Traffic imbalance often indicates that the results of an experiment cannot be trusted.

+Issues with the traffic allocations can come from many sources; here are some common ones we have seen:

+- There is an issue with logging assignments (note this could be introduced through latency)
+- Traffic allocations are updated in the middle of an experiments; in general avoid changing the traffic allocations during an experiment